-- We recognise that all matters relating to child protection are confidential. - All staff, committee members and volunteers receive a copy of St Joseph's Pre-school's confidentiality policy and are required to sign a confidentiality agreement which, in the case of staff is kept in the personnel file, and for committee members and volunteers, with the setting's single central record. - The DSL will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.

-- All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to GSCP with their parents/carers consent unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
-If in doubt, we will consult with the GSCP. - We will make no names consultations with the GSCP to discuss concerns we may have, but we understand that if they then ask for a name we will disclose those details and it will become an enquiry.
+- We recognise that all matters relating to child protection are confidential. - All staff, committee members and volunteers receive a copy of St Joseph's Pre-school's confidentiality policy and are required to sign a confidentiality agreement which, in the case of staff is kept in the personnel file, and for committee members and volunteers, with the setting's single central record. - The DSL will disclose personal information about a child or young person to other members of staff on a need to know basis only. - However, all staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or well-being or that of another. - We will always undertake to share our intention to refer a child to GSCB with their parents/carers consent unless to do so could put the child at greater risk of harm, or impede a criminal investigation.
+If in doubt, we will consult with the GSCB. - We will make no names consultations with the GSCB to discuss concerns we may have, but we understand that if they then ask for a name we will disclose those details and it will become an enquiry.

-General Data Protection Regulations 2018 (GDPR) and the Data Protection Act 2018 (DPA) The GDPR and DPA do not prevent, or limit the sharing of information for the purposes of keeping children safe and consent is not required when sharing information for safeguarding and protecting the welfare of a child.
+General Data Protection Regulations 2018 (GDPR) and the Data Protection Act 2018 (DPA) The GDPR and DPA do not prevent, or limit the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote welfare and protect the safety of children.
-Staff are aware that they have access to personal data about children and their families which is categorised as "special" and adhere to requirements set out in this policy and Policy 1.4 Confidentiality